Pull to refresh

 Deadline to define a frontier model

-Treasury, the NSA, CISA, NIST and White House officials must finish a classified benchmark before any review begins.
+Treasury, NSA, CISA, NIST and White House officials must finish a classified benchmark before any formal review begins.
+Due August 1.

 Voices